 Most grooms around the Western world choose this dress code as their wedding attire.
 And if you are invited to a black-tie wedding, the bride and groom clearly have a specific feel in mind for their big day.
 Don’t be that guy that screws it up.
 Bring your A-game.

-Keep your jacket black, because it is the most formal.
+You should wear a tuxedo and keep your jacket black because it is the most formal.
 The lapel of the jacket and its absence of vents will make this the fanciest dinner jacket option.

 Your pants will have a satin stripe down the outer seam.
 This material will match the material on the lapel or the trim of your jacket.
 Be sure the trousers are a perfect length, right to the top of your shoes.

 There is no negotiating the color of your tuxedo shirt when it comes to black-tie wedding attire.
 It must be white and crisp.
 Ideally, it will have French cuffs.

 Your shoes must be black patent leather, worn with black socks.
 Be sure there are no scuff marks on them!

 A bow tie is certainly the best recommendation for a formal event; however, a silk necktie is also appropriate.
 It must be dark, preferably black.
 A clip-on is never, ever acceptable!

 A slim, dark leather band is the only watch type you can get away with when wearing a tuxedo.
 The simpler the face, the better.